Prompt Cache Economics — Why Your AI Bill Is Higher Than You Think

 DANGEROUS_uncachedSystemPromptSection.

-So next time your AI bill looks wrong, the first place to check is your cache_read_input_tokens.
-The answer is probably right there.
+So next time an AI bill looks wrong, the first place to check is cache_read_input_tokens.
+If that field is empty, the answer is probably right there.